Schedule Your Diagnostic Consultation

 Inbound marketing is a marathon, not a sprint.

-Unless your Inbound infrastructure is already very well built out, most Inbound marketing plans take a good six months to a year before they start to show significant results.
+Unless your Inbound infrastructure is already very well built out, most Inbound marketing plans take six months to a year before they show significant results.

 That said, there’s a very long-term payback with a very different mindset shift than paid search engine marketing programs such as Google AdWords.

-Let’s say you have a modest $5,000 per month to spend on Google AdWords.
-While you’ll start getting traffic within hours of launching, once your credit card is maxed out or a Fortune 500 competitor shows up and drives bid prices up from say $5 a click to $50 a click, what’s your backup plan?
+Let’s say you have a modest $5,000 monthly to spend on Google Ads.
+While you’ll start getting traffic within hours of launching, once your credit card is maxed out or a Fortune 500 competitor shows up, and drives bid prices up from $5 a click to $50 a click, what’s your backup plan?

 (And if you don’t see Amazon, Google, and Microsoft coming up in your rearview mirror very aggressively with various cloud services, you’re completely underestimating what it takes to win the battle for digital marketing relevance in your niche.)

-Now, if you took that same $5,000 per month and created and promoted a whole bunch of reasonably-evergreen, remarkable, persona-specific content, it’s very likely that much of that content will still be attracting visitors and generating leads, not just this month or this year, but for several years from now.
+Now, suppose you took that same $5,000 per month and created and promoted a whole bunch of reasonably evergreen, remarkable, persona-specific content.
+In that case, it’s very likely that much of that content will still be attracting visitors and generating leads, not just this month or this year, but for several years from now.

 So, Inbound marketing done right is really asset building -- not an expense.
-One day soon these assets will even become so mainstream that you’ll see companies accounting for these assets on their balance sheets.
+These assets will soon become so mainstream that companies will be accounting for them on their balance sheets.
 (Generally accepted accounting principles (GAAP) will need to catch up first)

 Recognize that You Cannot Win the Race Across the Pool By Just Putting Your Pinky Toe In the Water